 In The Suit—which was originally conceived in the culturally vibrant apartheid-era township of Sophiatown—“Malaika” is sung, strikingly, by a fallen angel of sorts.
 Matilda has cheated on her husband, and her punishment, inflicted with the quietest vengeance, is to take her lover’s suit with her wherever she goes while continuing on with life as usual.

 Matilda's "Malaika" (sung brilliantly by Nonhlanhla Kheswa, a former cast member of The Lion King), is thus an ironic one.
 But in all of its aching sweetness, it almost demands to be read as an equally necessary one.
-In 1950s Sophiatown, the creative class sang, recorded albums, and wrote stories to escape the looming spectre of apartheid—the city would be purged and razed to the ground in 1955—which was their own elephant in the room.
+In 1950s Sophiatown, the creative class sang, recorded albums, and wrote stories to escape the looming spectre of apartheid—the city would be purged and razed to the ground in 1955.
 Matilda sings a song about impossible love, but impossible love as redeemed in the sinews of song.
 Perhaps music is her only means of escape?

 Give us your interpretation in the comments.
 And check out these four amazing performances of this beautiful, bittersweet song.